shabbirvividads/tauch-terminal/wp-content/themes/tauchterminal/readme.txt

 = How to Customize this Theme =

-We have provided a "child theme" for you to be able to easily customize the theme, but still be able to upgrade the Flat Bootstrap theme as new versions are released.
+We have provided a "child theme" for you to be able to easily customize the theme, but still be able to upgrade the Tauch Terminal Bootstrap theme as new versions are released.
 Within this theme there is a directory called tauchterminal-child.
 COPY this directory up one level to your main /themes directory and it will appear as a theme in admin Appearance -> Themes.
 You can then activate this child theme and make any changes to it that you would like.

 For more information, see the readme.md file in the tauchterminal-child directory and the Child Theme page on WordPress.org [http://codex.wordpress.org/Child_Themes].